-NEWBORN, Ga. — A Newborn farm's goat cheese product was among 32 finalists that will compete in the annual Flavor of Georgia food product contest April 21.
+NEWBORN, Ga. — A Newborn farm’s goat cheese product was among 32 finalists that competed in the annual Flavor of Georgia food product contest April 21.

 Rock House Creamery and its tomato, basil and garlic fresh chevre was a finalist in the Dairy and Related Products category of the competition hosted by the UGA College of Agricultural and Environmental Sciences.